Building a Scalable, Effective, and Steerable Search and Ranking Platform

-For scoring items in the candidate generation phase, we utilize Elasticsearch's vector search function, which employs an efficient approximate k-NN search.
-We also incorporate real-time customer action ingestion, which processes the resulting sequences to compute customer embeddings and feed the ranking layer.
-A caching layer positioned between these two processes stores the customer sequences, which can be uniformly fed to both models thanks to the uniformity of architecture.
-This ensures high throughput and maintains low latency during inference.
+For scoring items in the candidate generation phase, we utilize ElasticSearch's vector search function, which employs an efficient approximate k-NN search.
+An action ingestion is employed by using a near real-time feature store with a caching layer used to temporarily store the customer data ready to be fed to ranking models from different layers thanks to their similar model architecture.
+The product metadata maps are stored within the model; therefore, only IDs are transferred over the network.
+This improves the throughput and maintains low latency during inference.

 Model serving is performed on standard CPU-based instances hosted on AWS SageMaker, while training is conducted on multiple GPU instances.
 The average model response p99 latency for each layer is maintained at 10ms.